CaSToRC-CyI/ACII2023/README.md

 These mappings can provide insights into the depth of processing of the experiment in the dataset.

 ## CSV file
-- id:
+- id: Participant ID
-- gender:
+- gender: Gender of participant
-- age:
+- age: Age of participant
-- TASDIF:
+- TASDIF: TAS sub-score for difficulty identifying feelings
-- TASDDF:
+- TASDDF: TAS sub-score for difficulty describing feelings
-- TASEOT:
+- TASEOT: TAS sub-score for external-oriented thinking
-- TAStot:
+- TAStot: TAS total score
-- group:
+- group: Label of alexithymia; low (0), medium (1), high (2)
-- dataset:
+- dataset: Label of dataset; dataset1 (1) and dataset2 (2)

 # Data Usage Instructions
 1. Fork the GitHub repository containing the Alexithymia Database Instructions to your own GitHub account.
 This will create a copy of the repository under your account.